miraj-dinajpur/Assignment-01-B14/README.md

 A clean and responsive web project built with **HTML5** and **CSS3**.
 This project focuses on creating a modern, user-friendly interface with a structured layout and responsive design.

+## Overview

+DevConf is a single-page conference landing website where visitors can explore event details, featured speaker profiles, and ticket packages, and register for the event directly.
+The project was built primarily with HTML and CSS to practice semantic structure, clean layouts, and responsive web design.

 ## 🌐 Live Demo

 **Live Website:**